albright220/albright220/docs/SearchGuide.md

 questions and how you would translate them into search conditions.

 ## Advanced Search: Overview of Search Filters
-### First Box: Common Search Categories
+### Common Search Categories
-The categories narrow down the fields in which given keywords will be looked for.
+The first box contains categories which narrow down the fields in which given keywords will be looked for.
 - **Any field**: The default search, this works like a broad keyword search that will look for any isntance of the keyword within any of the other categories.
 - **Title**: Look for books by their title/words contained within the title.
 - **Author/creator**: Look for books by the author's name.